 Roy Parsons scored 5 v Kempston (H) in the FA Cup, 48/9

 None of these included any penalties.

 [Vivian Woodward scored 6 (including a penalty) for the Reserves v Rushden (H), 1951/2.
+John Fahy hit 6 of the Eaglets' eleven goals at home to Metropolitan Police in 62/3.
 David Parratt also scored 6 in a reserve match v Timken in 73/4.
 Brian Kirkup scored 5 for the Reserves v Biggleswade (H) in 53/4-all the goals coming in the second half.
 George Cleary scored 5 in a reserve match v Chertsey (H) in 63/4.
 Bobby Gilmour also scored 5 for the reserves away to Gravesend Reserves in the same season]]

 **The following scored 5 or more in prewar matches-all Northants League or UCL unless stated: Percy Chapman 5 v Wolverton (H) 1912/13, Harold Crockford 5 v Peterborough & Fletton Res (H), 28/9, Joe Edwards 7 v Peterborough & Fletton Res, 29/30, Freddie Garratt 6 v Kettering Res (H) and 5 v Rothwell (H), both 30/1, Len Potter 5 v Langford (FAC) (H) 31/2 and 5 v Wolverton (H) 32/3, Cyril Foster 5 v Higham (A), 31/2, Maurice Carr 5 v Peterborough & Fletton (East Midlands League) (H), and v Wolverton (H), both 32/3, and 5 v Arlesey (H), 33/4, and Alf Caves 5 v Northampton Nomads (A), 34/5.